OpenMDAO/OpenMDAO-Framework/docs/std_lib/differentiator.rst

 FiniteDifference
 ~~~~~~~~~~~~~~~~

-The ``FiniteDifference`` differentiator provides the gradient vector and
+The ``FiniteDifference`` differentiator provides the gradient vector and Hessian
-Hessian matrix of the workflow using the finite difference method.
-For first
+matrix of the workflow using the finite difference method.
+For first derivatives,
-derivatives, you have a choice of forward, backward, or central
+you have a choice of forward, backward, or central differencing.
+Second
-differences.
-Second derivatives are calculated using the standard three-point
+derivatives are calculated using the standard three-point difference for both
-difference for both on-diagonal and off-diagonal terms.
+on-diagonal and off-diagonal terms.

 The ``FiniteDifference`` differentiator can be used with the CONMIN or NEWSUMT
 optimizer by plugging it into the differentiator socket.